Ederjoel26/GameOfLlife/README.md

 # GameOfLlife

-This is the game of life, this game is cosidered machine learning.
+This is the game of life, this game is cellular automaton.

 Game rules: